 The total gross costs should be split by Cost Type at the top of the worksheet (Rows 9 to 16).
 The purpose of check cell in Row 22 is to ensure the total gross costs in Row 17 reconciles with the total gross costs by sites resolved in Row 146.

-CV25 – Moorside (ENWL only)
+CV25 – Shetland Subsea